pace-neutrons/resolution_functions/docs/source/glossary.rst

         A material used to slow down the neutrons produced by the collision with the :term:`target`.

     beam
         A collection of neutrons.
-In nuclear reactor :term:`sources<source>`, this is usually a continuous beam (somewhat similar to a laser beam), while in spallation :term:`sources<source>` this is usually a pulse (a short burst).
+Nuclear reactors produce continuous beams and spallation sources produce short pulses; these may be further manipulated with moderators and choppers.

     chopper
         A rotating mechanical device designed to block the neutron :term:`beam` for some fraction of